sykefi/feo-aapa/README.md

 ````
 Overall accuracies were 93.6 and 95.5%, and Kappa values 83.8 and 90.1 for the two models.
 Seasonally (visual inspection) CL3 showed profound changes in mire surfaces, whereas CL2 indicated more moderate changes.
 Both models, particularly CL3, had a tendency of misclassifying tree-covered pixels as wet mire surfaces.

-The two classification algorithms were recoded as SentinelHub evalscripts, defined in sumi-statistics-evalscript.js.
-CL2-model -based metrics were used in Jussila et al. (2023) article, “Quantifying wetness variation in aapa mires with Sentinel-2: towards improved monitoring of an EU priority habitat”.
+The two classification algorithms were recoded as SentinelHub evalscripts, defined in [sumi-statistics-evalscript.js](./js/sumi-statistics-evalscript.js).
+CL2-model -based metrics were used in the Jussila et al. (2023) paper.

 Classifier decision trees are demonstrated in following graphs:

-Classification algorithms are defined in [sumi-statistics-evalscript.js](./js/sumi-statistics-evalscript.js)

-Class names are demonstrated in following graphs:

 ### Two-phase classification = CL2